hphelion/docs.hpcloud.com/apispecs/nova/Volume Backup API Specification.md

 at any time to an available Nova volume (either the same volume original used for the backup or a different one).

-*Describe the resource and what information they provide.
-Then enumerate all the API method calls below.*

 **Status Lifecycle**